-ERA is investing in a diverse portfolio of transformative, sustainable technologies that reduce GHG emissions and position Alberta for success in a lower-carbon economy.
+ERA is investing in a diverse portfolio of transformative, sustainable technologies that reduce GHG emissions and position Alberta for success in a lower emissions economy.

 ERA’s evaluation process begins with submission of an Expression of Interest (EOI), which outlines the proposed project and technology advancement opportunity.
 A firm deadline is provided for all interested applicants to submit an EOI.
 Each EOI is evaluated by a team of experts with a breadth of knowledge in the areas of science, engineering, business development & growth, financing, and greenhouse gas quantification.
 The review team uses a standard and transparent set of criteria to evaluate each project’s potential to make an important contribution to the achievement of ERA’s goals.
 Projects that are well-aligned with ERA’s mandate and demonstrate high potential to achieve the objectives identified in the funding guidelines are shortlisted, and those applicants are invited to submit Full Project Proposals (FPPs).